EU Wishes To Prohibit Backdoors in New Data Protection Regulations

 These amendments were proposed by the European Commission in January.
 They are now reviewed by the European Parliament and part of the amendments look to deal with over-the-top services (OTT services).
 These services depict the functionality of traditional communications systems like the landline telephones.
 However, they are not regulated in a similar way and thus they do not afford similar protections as well.

 For instance, different methods were sought by the UK government to become accessible to encrypted communications.
-The UK government desired to infiltrate the encrypted messaging feature, like the end-to-end encryption (E2EE) that prohibits the interception of private messages, currently utilized by and Signal.
+The UK government desired to infiltrate the encrypted messaging feature, like the end-to-end encryption (E2EE) that prohibits the interception of private messages, currently utilized by Whatsapp and Signal.